intact-portal/intact-portal-documentation/dataset-descriptions/datasets.md

-## Datasets of interactions of biological significance
+## Datasets of biological significance

-We provide several different types of precomputed interaction datasets:
+We provide 4 types of interaction datasets:

 ### Topical: